josephrodini/Election_Analysis/README.md

   - Diana DeGette received 73.8% of the vote and 272,892 votes.
   - Raymon Anthony Doane  received 3.1% of the vote and 11,606 votes.
 5. The winner of the election was Diana DeGette, who received 73.8% of the vote and 272,892 votes.
+6. The three counties voting in the election include:
+  - Jefferson County, which cast 38,855 votes, or 10.5%.
+  - Denver County, which cast 306,055 votes, or 82.8%.
+  - Arapahoe County, which cast 24,801 votes, or 6.7%.
+7. The county casting the most votes was Denver County.

 ## Challenge Overview
-The election data was tabulated into a comma-separated values file which proved to be easy to analyze as it was well-formatted and had no missing or error-riddled data, such as mispelled candidate names.
+The election data was tabulated into a comma-separated values file which proved to be easy to analyze as it was well-formatted and had no missing or error-riddled data, such as mispelled county or candidate names.

 ## Challenge Summary
 Tom can rest easy knowing that, thanks to Python and Visual Studio Code, we know who won the election and by what margin.

+In addition, it is recommended that Tom use this script to audit more elections.
+So long as the election data is compiled into a .csv file, this script can be repurposed.